CYST OR MOLE REMOVAL

 Cyst removal involves surgically excising the cyst, while mole removal may involve excision or other techniques, such as shave removal or laser therapy.
 Your surgeon will evaluate your individual needs and goals to determine the most appropriate method for your specific case.

-Irritation or discomfort:
+Irritation or discomfort

-Suspicious or changing growth: In some cases, a cyst or mole may be suspicious or changing in appearance.
+In some cases, a cyst or mole may be suspicious or changing in appearance.
 Your surgeon may recommend removing to test the tissue for abnormalities or to prevent future issues.

 During your consultation, Dr. Rosenberg will evaluate your medical history and the characteristics of the growth to determine the best course of action.
 A local anesthetic is usually used during the procedure, so you can return home the same day.